dorafan/research/README.md

 [research and simulation of cyberattacks in VANET](./VANET/research and simulation of Cyberattacks in VANET.md)

 I have learned and analyzed VANET (Vehicular Ad hoc Networks), and have done the simulation of cyberattacks in VANET on different scenarios.
 This project is based on veins platform, a simulation platform which could connect vehicles movement with network situation.
-However, it seems that there is few tutorials about veins, so I decide to share my experience of using veins and VANET protocol.
+However, it seems that there is few tutorials about veins, so I decide to share my experience of veins platform and VANET protocol.